U.S. Venomous Snake Safety and Handling Courses

 Thank you for trusting us to help you and your team stay safe.

-General Course Outline*
+General Training Outline*

 I. Characteristics of venomous snakes of the USA